|Summary:||Overly permissive frame navigation allows password theft|

 > Have you tested any special handling of the prenamed targets _top and _parent?
 Not yet, but that's a good idea.
 We also learned last night that a frame's opener can change after it is created, which complicates the multi-window tests.

 After some testing of the opener frame behavior I have come to the conclusion that a simpler policy may be possible.
 The policy is: The navigation change is safe if the active frame is: - in the same security origin as the target or one of the target's ancestors Or the target frame is: - a top-level frame frame in the frame hierarchy Thoughts?

-(From update of attachment 17584 [details]) I have an updated version of this that I will post soon. r- for now
+Comment on attachment 17584 [details] Updates the frame navigation policy to match Internet Explorer 7 (single window) I have an updated version of this that I will post soon. r- for now

 Additional fix landed in r28225.
 If you think the policy is still incorrect please let me know.

 Comment 13 Adam Barth 2007-11-30 11:09:40 PST

 r28225 looks good to us, and performs the same as IE7 on our test case.